hknd23/idcempy/docs/idcempy_tutorial.rst

 When should you use `IDCeMPy`?
 ==============================

 An excessive (“inflated”) share of observations—stemming from two distinct d.g.p’s—fall into a single choice category in many ordered and unordered polytomous outcome variables.
 Standard Ordered Probit and Multinomial Logit models cannot account for such category inflation which leads to biased inferences.
-Examples include,
+Examples for such d.g.p’s include:

 * The inflated zero-category of "no smoking" in ordered measures of self-reported smoking behavior is generated from nonsmokers who never smoke cigarettes and those who smoked previously but temporarily stopped smoking because of high cigarette prices.